agocke/csharplang/proposals/ownership.md

 Let's examine each in order.

 For finite native resources, `File` is a good example.
-Ignoring that a `File` type already exists, we could define another:
+We can reliably close the file inside Drop, preventing leaking file handles or duplicate close.
+Note that for a real File, we may have buffered I/O that needs to be written -- because Drop is not `async` we cannot guarantee that all data is written, just that the file is closed.

 ```csharp
 class File : IResource